Justice will not be served until those who are

 Cowboy Justice in Oregon

-This is the first of a seven-part story.
+This is the first of an eight-part story.

 We humans make mistakes.
 Isn’t it better to take responsibility for the mistakes and move